Denver Dad Takes Daughters for Six Years of Taco Tuesdays | Westword

 Gil Asakawa

-Their meal was comped by the restaurant, though they just had their usual, nothing extravagant, that they order at every restaurant.
-Dad ordered his standard Tacos Al Pastor and the girls ordered chicken tacos.
-Afterwards, they gave a thumbs-up review of the food.
+Though the meal was comped by the restaurant, the family members had their usual, nothing extravagant.
+Dad ordered his standard tacos al pastor and the girls ordered chicken tacos.
+Afterward, they gave a thumbs-up review of the food.

 click to enlarge Taco cake